DesDens/Astro-Sanity-Minimal/README.md

 3.  `npm start`
 4. Your Astro site should be running on [http://localhost:3000](http://localhost:3000)
 5.  `npm run build` to build to production locally

+IMPORTANT: To add or update posts you NEED to restart the astro site:
+Ctrl+C in cmd to terminate the current state and redo npm run dev/npm start